Prehearing Conferences

 The information sent with the Scheduling Order also explains the deadlines for filing the prehearing conference statement, witness and exhibit lists, and for exchanging copies of exhibits with other parties.

 To make sure a witness will be at the hearing, parents may need to get a subpoena from OAH.
-A subpoena is a legal way to require someone to appear at the hearing.
-If someone has to miss work to attend the hearing, they may need a subpoena to show their boss they are required to attend the hearing.
+A subpoena is a legal document that requires someone to provide testimony at the hearing.

-- An estimate of the number of days needed to complete the due process hearing;
+- each party's estimate of the time necessary to complete the due process hearing;

 All parties must file their Prehearing Conference Statements, witness lists and exhibit lists with OAH.
 Do not send copies of your evidence to OAH.
 You will bring those documents to the hearing.
 These required prehearing conference documents must be filed on or before the date identified in the Scheduling Order, a date which is at least three business days before the prehearing conference.
 Parents must also send copies of this information to all other parties with a proof of service.
 The district and any other parties will also send their statement, exhibits, and list of witnesses to parents.
 Parents should read these documents, so that they can talk about them with the judge during the prehearing conference.